Generative Models From and For Sampling-Based MPC: A Bootstrapped Approach For Adaptive Contact-Rich Manipulation: Introduction

-Recent advances in generative modeling, particularly diffusion and flow-matching models, have shown strong performance in learning expressive policies for dexterous manipulation tasks \cite{black2410pi0, chi2023diffusion, zhao2023learning}.
-Similarly, offline model-based reinforcement learning methods \cite{hansen2023td, dadiotis2025dynamic} leverage precomputed data to enable fast runtime control via policy networks trained to approximate optimal solutions.
-Yet, these methods are often limited by the scope of their training data and struggle to generalize to out-of-distribution (OOD) states or tasks.
+Recent advances in generative modeling, particularly diffusion and flow-matching models, have shown strong performance in learning expressive end-to-end policies for dexterous manipulation tasks \cite{black2410pi0, chi2023diffusion, zhao2023learning}.
+Offline model-based reinforcement learning methods \cite{hansen2023td, dadiotis2025dynamic} also show strong performance approximating optimal solutions by leveraging precomputed data to enable fast runtime control via policy networks.
+However, these methods are often limited by the scope of their immense training data and struggle to generalize to out-of-distribution (OOD) states or tasks.
 In response to these limitations, several recent works demonstrate that bootstrapping online planners with offline-trained generative models leads to faster convergence, better exploration, and more robust performance in complex environments \cite{zhou2024diffusion, qi2025strengthening, kurtz2025generative, wang2025bootstrapped}.
-In this paper, we adopt this amortized optimization perspective, focusing on how offline data collection and generative modeling can be used to accelerate and guide online sampling-based MPC in contact-rich, high-dimensional settings while maintaining the flexibility and adaptability of online optimization.
+In this paper, we focus on how offline data collection and generative modeling can both accelerate and guide online sampling-based MPC in contact-rich, high-dimensional settings while maintaining the flexibility and adaptability of online optimization.

 \paragraph*{Contributions} We propose a \textit{generative predictive control (GPC) framework} that \textit{bootstraps} SPC with conditional flow-matching models trained on SPC control sequences collected in simulation.
 To the best of our knowledge, we are the first to show that meaningful \textit{proposal distributions can be learned directly from noisy SPC data} without requiring expert refinement or numerical solvers.
-We are also the first to demonstrate this approach on \textit{real hardware in a contact-rich loco-manipulation task}, and show that it improves sample efficiency and \textit{generalizes robustly to task variations} in both simulation and real world.
+We are also the first to demonstrate that this approach improves sample efficiency and \textit{generalizes robustly to task variations} in both simulation and\textit{real hardware in a contact-rich loco-manipulation task}.